 This is separate property coverage specifically designed to protect your computer-related equipment.
 Most commercial property policies have limited coverage for computer networks.
 EDP broadens the causes of loss to include things like power surges and, in some cases, virus attacks.

 Pepper, Johnstone & Co. understands our clients’ Athens business insurance needs.
-The right coverage for you is unique –
+The right coverage for you is unique – call us today to learn how to protect your business and your future with the right insurance.

 We work hard for this reputation.